jp3tty/Module-1-Challenge/README.md

 ## Analysis and Challenges

 Analysis for this project began by getting to know the dataset provided for Kickstarter campaigns launched from 2009 to 2017.
-Our client would like to answer two questions:
+Our client would like to answer these questions:

-1. Is there an optimal time of year to start a theatrical Kickstarter campaigns?
+  * Is there an optimal time of year to start a theatrical Kickstarter campaigns?
-2. How do the funding goals for a play effect the success of the Kickstarter campaign?
+  * How do the funding goals for a play effect the success of the Kickstarter campaign?

 ### Analysis of Outcomes Based on Launch Date